 Lead Agency: Floodplain Administrator Supporting Agencies: Sussex County Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials □Hurricane □Infestation □Nor'easter □Severe Weather □Severe Winter Weather □Wildfire Description of the Problem: Frequent flooding events have resulted in damages to residential properties.
 These properties have been repetitively flooded as documented by paid NFIP claims.
-The Township has three repetitive loss properties, but other properties may be impacted by flooding as well.
-Flood prone property owners lack the education and resources to mitigate flood impacts.
+The Township has three repetitive loss properties, but other properties may be impacted by flooding as well Flood prone property owners lack the education and resources to mitigate flood impacts.
 The Township would like to pursue acquisition/elevation of at least one repetitive loss property.
 Description of the Solution: The Township will promote and support non-structural flood hazard mitigation alternatives for at risk properties within the floodplain, including those that have been identified as Repetitive Loss (RL), such as acquisition/relocation or elevation depending on feasibility.
 The parameters for this initiative would be funding, benefits versus cost, and willing participation of property owners.
-Estimated Cost: Medium Potential Funding Sources: FEMA FMA, FMA SWIFT, Municipal Budget, County Budget, Property Owners Implementation Timeline: 3 years Goals Met: 2, 3 Benefits: This action would foster comprehensive floodplain management by removing at risk properties from the flood hazard area or elevating properties to reduce the flood risk.
+Estimated Cost: Medium Potential Funding Sources: FEMA FMA, FMA SWIFT, Municipal Budget, C county Budget, Property Owners Implementation Timeline: 3 years Goals Met: 2, 3 Benefits: This action would foster comprehensive floodplain management by removing at risk properties from the flood hazard area or elevating properties to reduce the flood risk.
 Impact on Socially Vulnerable Populations: Socially vulnerable populations may be able to have houses elevated or acquired when it would otherwise be unaffordable.
-Impact on Future Development: Increased outreach to homeowners within a flood prone area will limit construction in areas that are prone to hazard events.
-Homes may be acquired, which will remove those structures from the floodplain and prevent future development on those sites.
-Impact on Critical Facilities/Lifelines: Removing structures from the floodplain decre services including health and medical, law en Impact on Capabilities: This action will enhance the Township's curre nt NFIP capabilities.
-Climate Change Considerations: A warmer atmosphere means storms have the often, including increased periods of intense r Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □ Natural Systems Protection (NSP) □ Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) □ Natural Resource Protection (NR) Structural Flood Control Projects (SP) □ Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Current problem continues Construct flood walls/barriers around vulnerable areas Costly and can divert floodwaters to other areas Deployable flood barriers for vulnerable areas Requires a great deal of work to implement prior to each event
+Impact on Future Development: Increased outreach to homeowners within a flo that are prone to hazard events.
+Homes may b from the floodplain and prevent future developi e acquired, which will remove those structures Impact on Critical Facilities/Lifelines: Removing structures from the floodplain decrea services including health and medical, law enfo Impact on Capabilities: This action will enhance the Township's curren t NFIP capabilities.
+Climate Change Considerations: A warmer atmosphere means storms have the often, including increased periods of intense ra Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Current problem continues Construct flood walls/barriers around vulnerable areas Costly and can divert floodwaters to other areas Deployable flood barriers for vulnerable areas Requires a great deal of work to implement prior to each event